jhoncarlnayao/jhoncarlnayao/README.md

   <img src="./assets/icons/user-black.svg" width=15>
  </h3>

 ⬛ I enjoy being around more experienced developers who inspire me to grow.
-⬜ Currently working on web development projects using Laravel and React.
+⬜ Currently working on web development projects using **Laravel** and **React**.
-⬛ Always willing to help others who want to learn more about Front-End and UI/UX.
+⬛ Always willing to help others who want to learn more about **Front-End** and **UI/UX**.
 ⬜ Interested in building real-world projects that challenge my creativity and logic.
 ⬛ Minimalism enthusiast.
 ⬜ Passionate about designing modern, user-friendly interfaces that connect functionality with visual design.
- ㅤ

   <!-- spotify and more -->
   <div align="center">